ShivamS72/Entry-Management-System/README.md

 This software manages the visitors in and outside office.
   - Captures the name, email address, phone no of the visitor and the same information for the host on the front end.
-  - Once the user enters the information in the form, the backend stores all of the information with time stamp of the entry.
+  - Once the user enters the information in the form, the backend stores all of the information in the databse with the check-in time.
-  - An email and an SMS is sent the host informing him of the details of the visitor, when he checks-in
+  - An email and an SMS is sent to the host informing him of the details of the visitor, when he checks-in.
-  - An email is sent to the visitor when he checks-out sending him details of his visit
+  - An email is sent to the visitor when he checks-out sending him details of his visit.
   - Check-out time is stored into the database when the user checks-out